pchudzik/blog.pchudzik.com/content/post/2016/test-methods-coupling.md

 Sometimes when unit tests setup is complex we are tempted to take shortcuts and write single setup for all tests which will save as few keystrokes.
-In the time of writing the test it might feel like good idea to configure complex unit test setup and reuse it in all test.
-This way we avoid code duplication and we create more condensed test.
+In the time of writing the test it might feel like a good idea to configure complex unit test setup and reuse it in all test.
+This way we avoid code duplication and we create a more condensed test.
 This approach looks good only in the time of the writing tests.
 Then there is a time when unit tests must be maintained.
-This is the time when you usually realise that saving few keystrokes wasn’t such a good idea.
+This is the time when you usually realize that saving few keystrokes wasn’t such a good idea.

 <!--more-->

 # TL;DR;

 Good tests are not coupled and do not have shared state.
-Shared state in unit tests makes each test method tightly coupled with all tests methods in the unit this makes understanding and maintenance of unit tests very hard.
+Shared state in unit tests makes each test method tightly coupled with all tests methods in the test class this makes understanding and maintenance of unit tests very hard.

 # Code!